tromp/cuckoo/README.md

 --------------
 Instead of fixing N, a proof-of-work system could allow miners to work on any graph size they like, above a certain minimum.
 Cycles in larger graphs are more valued as they take more effort to find.
-We propose to scale the difficulty for a graph on 2^N nodes by 2^N * (N-1), which is the number of bits of siphash output that define the graph.
+We propose to scale the difficulty for a graph with 2^N edges by 2^(N+1) * N, which is the number of bits of siphash output that define the graph.

 Upgrade by Soft Fork
 --------------------
 Dynamic Sizing allows for increasing the memory required for mining simply by raising the minimum allowed graph size.
-Since this makes new valid blocks a subset of old valid blocks, it is not a hard fork but a soft fork, and thus immensely easier to deploy.
+Since this makes new valid blocks a subset of old valid blocks, it is not a hard fork but a soft fork, easily deployed with majority miner support.
 Miner manufacturers are incentivized to support larger sizes as being more future proof.

 Automatic Upgrades
 ------------------